rebecavalverde/help-docs/docs/en/editor/cursor.md

-goLeft.title: Go to the next note goPreviousMeasure.title: Go to the previous measure goNextMeasure.title: Go to the next measure goPartBeginning.title: Go to the part beginning goPartEnd.title: Go to the part end goUpperHead.title: Next chord note head
+goLeft.title: Go to the next note goPreviousMeasure.title: Go to the previous measure goNextMeasure.title: Go to the next measure goPreviousStaff.title: Go to the previous staff goNextStaff.title: Go to the next staff goPartBeginning.title: Go to the part beginning goPartEnd.title: Go to the part end goUpperHead.title: Next chord note head